 Nowadays changes happen quickly in the digital world and competitive analysis becomes an increasingly critical element of success.
-Knowing what your competition changes on his website will allow you to stay ahead of the curve and possess the vital information necessary for strategic decision making.
+Knowing your competitors’ website changes will allow you to stay ahead of the curve and possess the vital information necessary for strategic decision-making.

 being stuck at the top of page two.
 Stop wasting time on costly tries and tests – implement changes and improvements that are already working for your competitors and watch your

+When it comes to the competitive market, staying consistent in monitoring competitors’ website changes is an essential step.
 Regularly visiting and scrolling through your competitors’ requires time and hassle.
-Competitors App allows you to monitor competitive websites for the content changes that matter most to you, keep track on the competition through one central interface and receive immediate email notifications on any changes.
+Competitors App allows you to monitor competitive websites for the content changes that matter most to you, keep track of the competition through one central interface and receive immediate email notifications about new adjustments.